itscodenation/curriculum-15-16/README.md

 Advanced Course
 =========================
-Second year students will be completing their final projects using Cloud9 IDE.
-They will also need to sign in using their GitHub account.
-[This guide](units/c9_setup) serves as a tutorial for creating an account with each.
+Students in the advanced course will be completing their final projects using Cloud9 IDE.
+They will also need to push all of their code to GitHub.

 | Unit  | Sessions | Skills | Project | API |
 |-------|:-------:|------|--------------|---------|